-The latest data shows that since the passage of Act 40 in 2017, over $615 million has been deposited into the IMTF.
-Of that $615 million, $172 million comes from the fuel tax increase.
+The latest data shows that since the passage of road funding legislation in 2017, over $657 million has been deposited into the IMTF.
+Of that $657 million, $185 million comes from the fuel tax increase.
 Currently, the most significant source of revenue in the IMTF comes from the infrastructure maintenance fee; however, that is likely to shift as the extra pennies are phased in on fuel.

 There is a lot of misinformation out there that implies that the money is being diverted elsewhere.
 The truth is, the only “diversion” is one that goes back into the pockets of SC taxpayers.
 Moreover, if money remains in the tax credit account after tax credits are claimed, it must go back to SCDOT to be used to fix roads and bridges.

-Thanks to Act 40, additional revenues will continue to be phased in the coming years.
-It is because of these revenues that South Carolina has been able to adequately plan and ensure that every county in South Carolina sees benefits.
+Thanks to the 2017 road funding bill, additional revenues will continue to be phased in the coming years.
+It is because of these revenues that South Carolina has been able to adequately plan and ensure that EVERY county in South Carolina sees benefits.